“We make sure TWN has a place at the decision-making table for any project that affects our Nation.”

 In July 2018, TLR hosted a Climate Summit that was attended by over 150 people.

 TWN is leading a project, in collaboration with the BC Ministry of Environment and Climate Change Strategy (BC ENV), to update the 1990 Provincial Water Quality Objectives for Burrard Inlet.
 Work on this initiative is implementing a high priority action item in the TWN’s Burrard Inlet Action Plan, and is taking important steps towards improving the water quality and health of Burrard Inlet.
-Contaminant reports and updated water quality objectives, which integrate TWN values for Burrard Inlet, can be found on the Burrard Inlet Water Quality button above.
+Contaminant reports and updated water quality objectives, which integrate TWN values for Burrard Inlet, can be found on the Burrard Inlet Water Quality Objectives button above.

 Related to this water quality improvement initiative, TLR has hosted a series of Burrard Inlet Science Symposiums (BISS) to build awareness of the need for action to improve the health of Burrard Inlet.
-Our 3rd BISS – Stormwater Edition – was held in May 2019, and featured presentations on ecotoxicology, economics and green infrastructure successes pertaining to stormwater.
+Our third BISS – Stormwater Edition – was held in May 2019, and featured presentations on ecotoxicology, economics and green infrastructure successes pertaining to stormwater.
 May 2019 Burrard Inlet Science Symposium presentations:

 Parks